Dhriti-Roy/Python/README.md

 ### Hi there 👋

-My name is Dhriti Roy
+My name is Dhriti Roy......

 <!--